philbooth/check-types.js/README.md

 #### Batch operations

 * `check.apply(things, predicates)`:
-  Applies each value from the array of things to the corresponding predicate and returns the array of results.
+  Applies each value from the `things` array to the corresponding predicate and returns the array of results.
   Passing a single predicate